karmaniverous/entity-manager/.stan/system/stan.requirements.md

     - Else → composes an item from the pageKey:
       - Decodes any encoded generated keys into item fields.
       - Refreshes rangeKey via updateItemRangeKey.
-      - Dehydrates the per-index fragment via dehydrateIndexItem (string).
+      - Dehydrates the per‑index fragment via dehydrateIndexItem (string).
   - If all entries are '', returns [].

 - rehydratePageKeyMap(entityManager, entityToken, indexTokens, item, dehydrated, timestampFrom=0, timestampTo=Date.now()):
-  - Validates entityToken and non-empty indexTokens; validates all tokens exist and share the same hashKey token; returns [hashKeyToken, PKMBIS].
+  - Validates entityToken and non‑empty indexTokens; validates all tokens exist and share the same hashKey token; returns [hashKeyToken, PKMBIS].
   - Enumerates hash key space for [timestampFrom, timestampTo] via getHashKeySpace.
   - If dehydrated is undefined → returns a PKMBIS with all hashKeys mapped to undefined for each index token.
-  - Else → validates dehydrated length equals (indexTokens.length \* hashKeySpace.length); clusters strings by index, aligns by hashKey; for non-empty entries:
+  - Else → validates dehydrated length equals (indexTokens.length \* hashKeySpace.length); clusters strings by index, aligns by hashKey; for non‑empty entries:
     - Decodes hashKey into item fields (if sharded).
     - Rehydrates index fragment via rehydrateIndexItem.
     - Sets rangeKey string to “<uniqueProperty>#<value>”.